Election Security in Pennsylvania

 Developing and Maintaining Crucial County Partnerships

-In 2017, The Department of State formed an election security workgroup of County Commissioners Association of Pennsylvania (CCAP) representatives, county election directors, Department of State staff, and county and state IT directors to discuss security issues, share training resources, and conduct security self-assessments to assess each participating county's security posture.
+In 2017, the Department of State formed an election security workgroup of County Commissioners Association of Pennsylvania (CCAP) representatives, county election directors, Department of State staff and county and state IT directors to discuss security issues, share training resources and conduct security self-assessments on each participating county's security posture.

 Providing Ongoing Training Opportunities